vijaypepakayala27/Voice-Agent/README.md

 1. Log in to your Telnyx Account
 2. Purchase a number, if you haven't already
 3. Create a Call Control Application by navigating to https://portal.telnyx.com/v2/index.html#/call-control/applications and create a new application with the appropriate settings.
+4. Go to "Webhooks" under the "Connections" section and paste the ngrok URL followed by /webhook.
-4. Assign the number to the Call Control Application on the numbers page
+5. Assign the number to the Call Control Application on the numbers page

-### Set Up a Webhook

-1. Go to "Webhooks" under the "Connections" section.
-2. Add a new webhook and paste the ngrok URL followed by /webhook.

-### Configure Call Control

-1. Ensure your connection is set up to use Call Control.
-2. Associate the webhook URL with the connection for handling call events.
+###Running the Code

 1. **Clone the Repository**